CalebCutrer/Project-1/README.md

+To get things from main into your branch:

 git checkout my-branch

-git pull origin main
+git pull main

-git push origin my-branch